Pointtown Complete Guide 2026 — GMO's peace of mind and how to find high-payout offers

 💡

-Bottom line first: Pointtown runs on a 20 pt = 1 yen rate, minimum cash-out 100 yen (2,000 pt), cash exchange free.
+Bottom line first: Pointtown runs on a 1 pt = 1 yen rate (revised in July 2022 from the former "20 pt = 1 yen"), minimum cash-out 100 yen (100 pt), cash exchange free.
 Operated by GMO, a TSE-listed group — safety is top tier.
-Many beginners trip over the "20 pt = 1 yen" conversion, so until you're used to it, checking the real-yen figure on pointnavi is the safe move.
+It's now the same easy 1 pt = 1 yen as Moppy / Hapitas, and amounts under 1 yen accumulate as coins (100 coins = 1 pt).

 Specs at a glance